1. News

 HMRC R&D compliance letter

-It is important to remember that compliance checks look at your company tax return, so they can be quite broad in scope.
+It is important to remember that compliance checks can look at your whole company tax return, so they can be quite broad in scope.
 The opening letter will tell you what HMRC are looking into – and if it’s your R&D claim, it will say just that.

 Identifying a compliance check letter